desarrolladores-hispanos/luau/docs/_pages/syntax.md

 end
 ```

-Note that future versions of Lua extend the Lua 5.1 syntax with the following features; Luau does support string literal extensions but does not support other features from this list:
+Note que las siguientes versiones de Lua extienden la sintáxis de Lua 5.1 con las siguientes características; Luau does support string literal extensions but does not support other features from this list:

 - hexadecimal (`\x`), Unicode (`\u`) and `\z` escapes for string literals
 - goto statements and labels